ArseniyKorobenko/headers/README.md

 # headers
-A collection of C libraries that I wrote.
+A collection of C/C++ libraries that I wrote.